jose-navarro/workflowmaker/README.md

 write a line of code.

-To achieve this, WorkFlowMaker imposes a few restrictions that explain how console applications should be programmed.
+To achieve this, WorkFlowMaker imposes a few restrictions that explain how console applications should be implemented.
 Thanks to these restrictions it is possible to formalize the definition of these applications and, from here, draw these workflows and generate scripts to execute them.
 Obviously, developers who want to be able to integrate their console applications with WorkFlowMaker will have to